woman wearing a white lab coat using a phoropter to test a patient's eyes

 # Workers Employed

-28%Most optometrists work in their own private practice, a group practice, a clinic or a community health centre.
+Most doctors of optometry work in their own private practice, a group practice, or a clinic or community health centre.
 Some have a practice within a retail eyewear store.

-Optometrists generally keep regular business hours.
+Doctors of optometry generally keep regular business hours.
 Occasionally, they may be called in after hours for an emergency.
 Many offices are also open on Saturdays.
-Optometrists working in a private or group practice may be able to choose when and how many hours they work.
+Those working in a private or group practice may be able to choose when and how many hours they work.

-Optometrists deal one-on-one with patients.
-They also often work as a team with ophthalmologists and other health-care professionals.
+Doctors of optometry deal one-on-one with patients.
+They also often work as a team with ophthalmologists and other healthcare professionals.

 Career Pathways

-Most new optometrists join an established optometrist’s practice.
+Most new doctors of optometry join an established optometrist’s practice.
 New graduates enjoy the mentorship this can provide.

 After gaining experience, some will open their own practice, either independently or in partnership with other optometrists.